JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/sympnet_tutorial.md

 p1 = plot(g_loss_array, xlabel="Epoch", ylabel="Training error", label="G-SympNet", color=3, yaxis=:log)
 plot!(p1, la_loss_array, label="LA-SympNet", color=2)
 ```
-The train function will change the parameters of the neural networks and gives an a vector containing the evolution of the value of the loss function during the training.
-Default values for the arguments `ntraining` and `batch_size` are respectively $1000$ and $10$.

 The trainings data `data_q` and `data_p` must be matrices of $\mathbb{R}^{n\times d}$ where $n$ is the length of data and $d$ is the half of the dimension of the system, i.e `data_q[i,j]` is $q_j(t_i)$ where $(t_1,...,t_n)$ are the corresponding time of the training data.

-Then we can make prediction.
-Let's compare the initial data with a prediction starting from the same phase space point using the provided function `iterate`:
+Now we can make a prediction.
+Let's compare the initial data with a prediction starting from the same phase space point using the function `iterate`:

 ```@example sympnet
 ics = (q=qp_data.q[:,1], p=qp_data.p[:,1])